-There is no location more unique than the Antarctic to start the next chapter of your lives together.
-However, Atlas Ocean Voyages promises to make the occasion extra special.
-Personally for us, this beautifully melds our worlds together: our passion for travel and small format cruises, for marketing and for destination wedding photography.
+Personally, this beautifully melds our worlds together: our passion for travel and small format cruises, for marketing, and for destination wedding photography.

 Can you imagine saying “I do” with penguins and seals as your guests and turquoise blue icebergs as your backdrop for wedding photos?

-How cool would it be to have a marriage license stating you got married in Antarctica?
-(The marriage license will be issued by Britain and will say Antarctica in terms of geography.
-(There’s reciprocity between England and United States marriages, so there’s no need to file additional paperwork back in your home country.)
+How cool would it have been to have a marriage license stating you got married in Antarctica?
+(The marriage license was issued by Britain and will say Antarctica in terms of geography.
+There's reciprocity between England and United States marriages, so there was no need for the couple to file additional paperwork.)